babashka/sci/doc/ai/adr/0015-unrestricted-vs-allow-all.md

 Do not fold one into the other.
 A CLJS host with no `:public-class` and no `:closed` carve-outs may drop `:allow :all` when it sets `:unrestricted`, but that is a host-specific simplification, not a general equivalence.

+## Addendum (2026-07-15): member overrides on CLJS

+`:classes` is a permission gate and also behavior customization via `:instance-methods`, `:instance-fields` and `:static-methods` override fns.
+On CLJS the override part is only partially in effect:

+- Sandboxed ctx: instance overrides are honored (the config-aware node is shared cljc machinery).
+Static method overrides are never consulted on
+  CLJS: the static path binds `(unchecked-get class name)` at analysis.
+- `:unrestricted` ctx: instance interop takes the unchecked node, which consults no config, so instance overrides are silently ignored too.

+This predates the jit tier.
+The JVM honors overrides in all ctxs.

+Decision: document, do not change.
+Interception on CLJS works by patching the object registered in `:classes` (e.g. register a wrapped `process`), which the analyzer then resolves and the jit binds, keeping full jit coverage.
+A tested reference implementation that honors config-map overrides (static binding at analysis, per-member-name gating for instance interop) lives on branch `cljs-interop-overrides`.
+Revive it if a real use case appears that object patching cannot serve.